-For out-of-network services, prior authorization is required when an MVP Member has no out-of-network benefits.
-For all lines of business, excluding self-funded plans, MVP requires notification for all Inpatient Residential Mental Health and Substance Use Treatment admissions.
+For all lines of business, excluding self-funded plans, MVP requires notification for all Inpatient and Residential Mental Health and Substance Use Treatment admissions.
 Providers are expected to notify MVP within (2) business days of admission by completing the necessary forms and when indicated, submitting supporting clinical information.
-Forms may be accessed by visiting mvphealthcare.com/providers and selecting Forms, then Behavioral Health.
-Please contact MVP directly at 1-800-684-9286 to determine authorization requirements and for Plan of Care submissions.
+Forms may be accessed by visiting mvphealthcare.com/providers and selecting Behavioral Health.